This self-study course is available to be leased by organizations.

 Registration Details

-• 6-months of access to the self-study materials: Introductory Module + 12 Modules of videos and workbooks.
+• 12-months of access to the self-study materials: Introductory Module + 12 Modules of videos and workbooks.

 • 4.5 hours total of teaching videos plus extensive learning exercises within the course workbooks.

-• 1-hour How To Begin: Feminist Learning Consult with Dr. George offered the week of July 17th.
+• 1-hour live How To Begin: Feminist Learning Consult with Dr. George.

 • Introductory Module